TalkeenAhmadNomani/stay_mern/README.md

 Protected Routes: Users must be authenticated to create listings, book properties, and leave reviews.

-Property Listings: Users can add, edit, and delete property listings.
+Property Listings: Users can add, edit, and delete property listing.

 Booking System: Enables users to book properties based on availability.